-- Only one draft resolution may be considered at any time during formal debate, - Once a draft resolution is on the floor for discussion, additional sponsors may only be added to that draft resolution with the consent of the original sponsor(s), - Once a vote has been taken on a contested amendment to a draft resolution, no additional sponsors may be added, - Friendly amendments (rule 4.4) do not limit the addition of sponsors as noted above,
+• Only one draft resolution may be considered at any time during formal debate,

+• Once a draft resolution is on the floor for discussion, additional sponsors may only be added to that draft resolution with the consent of the original sponsor(s),

+• Once a vote has been taken on a contested amendment to a draft resolution, no additional sponsors may be added,

+• Friendly amendments (rule 4.4) do not limit the addition of sponsors as noted above,

+• See also Closure of Debate on an Agenda Topic (rule 7.4), Closure of Debate (rule 7.5), and Consideration of

+Amendments (rule 7.14).

-- See also Closure of Debate on an Agenda Topic (rule 7.4), Closure of Debate (rule 7.5), and Consideration of Amendments (rule 7.13). - 4.3 DEFINITION OF AMENDMENTS.
-An amendment to a draft resolution is a written proposal that adds to, deletes from, or revises any part of a draft resolution. - 4.4 AMENDMENTS.
-All amendments must be submitted on an official amendment form to the President/Vice President for approval, - For an amendment to be considered it must be organized in content and flow, be in the proper format, and be approved by the Council Secretariat. - Approved amendments will be assigned an identification letter by the Vice President, - Typographical errors in a draft resolution will be corrected by the Council Secretariat and announced to the body,
+4.3 DEFINITION OF AMENDMENTS.
+An amendment to a draft resolution is a written proposal that adds to, deletes from, or revises any part of a draft resolution.

+4.4 Amendments.
+All amendments must be submitted on an official amendment form to the President/Vice President for approval,

+• For an amendment to be considered it must be organized in content and flow, be in the proper format, and be approved by the Council Secretariat.

+• Approved amendments will be assigned an identification letter by the Vice President,

+• Typographical errors in a draft resolution will be corrected by the Council Secretariat and announced to the body,

-One or more amendments may be considered on the floor at any given time (see also Closure of Debate on an Agenda Topic (rule 7.4), Closure of Debate (rule 7.5), and Consideration of Amendments (rule 7.13)),
+One or more amendments may be considered to the body, one or more amendments may be considered on the floor at any given time (see also Closure of Debate on an Agenda Topic (rule 7.4), Closure of Debate (rule 7.5), and Consideration of Amendments (rule 7.14)),